danielfalbo/danielfalbo/README.md

 #### 🌱 I'm currently

-- learning [Algorithms](https://wikiwand.com/en/Introduction_to_Algorithms), Data Structures and [Single Variable Calculus](https://ocw.mit.edu/courses/mathematics/18-01sc-single-variable-calculus-fall-2010/)
+- learning Single Variable Calculus
-- listening to [Naval](https://youtu.be/1-TZqOsVCNM)'s Podcast
-- reading [Think and Grow Rich](https://www.wikiwand.com/en/Think_and_Grow_Rich) by Napoleon Hill
 - listening to the [Harry Potter and the Goblet of Fire](https://www.wikiwand.com/en/Harry_Potter_and_the_Goblet_of_Fire) audiobook

 #### 🤤 I'm most inspired by